 • Educate and equip communities of faith to better serve those affected by ASD.

 • Encourage communities of faith to partner with and meet the physical and spiritual needs of individuals with ASD and their families.

 • Honor individuals with ASD as vital contributors to a thriving community of faith.

 In today’s challenging economic times, many families are turning to faith communities for more than spiritual guidance and religious instruction.
 Reduced finances and additional stress can amount to significant concerns.
 For families dealing with autism, the challenges they face are compounded by complex systems, long waiting lists, shrinking government budgets and organizations forced to limit support or terminate disability services altogether.
 More families are finding themselves in jeopardy, challenged to meet basic family needs.
 When a family is in crisis, they may not participate regularly (or at all) in weekly services, and therefore may not consider the worship center as a viable resource and are more isolated.
 The Autism Society’s Faith Initiative brings awareness and support to a wide variety of faith communities so they can better understand autism and its effect on the entire family.
 A place of worship becomes much more approachable by families who are welcomed and included within the faith community, enjoying membership in good times, and feeling more connected at times of need.

 Sign up to receive updates on the Faith Initiative and information on an upcoming 2014 Prayer Weekend.

-The Autism Society and its Faith Initiative have created a list of resources for families, faith leaders and places of worship to help nurture the relationship between families and faith communities so families may find greater comfort taking part in their selected faith.
+The Autism Society and its Faith Initiative have created a for families, faith leaders and places of worship to help nurture the relationship between families and faith communities so families may find greater comfort taking part in their selected faith.